 Technological expansion has created a more informed consumer who relies heavily on what they see in reviews, on social media, and from their own experience.
 The four customer service aspects they desire most include:

-- Fast Responses – Few people are willing to wait more than 10 minutes on hold, and nearly half of customers want their question or concern addressed within 24 hours when sending an email or posting a support ticket.
+Few people are willing to wait more than 10 minutes on hold, and nearly half of customers want their questions or concerns addressed within 24 hours when sending an email or posting a support ticket.
 Being able to respond quickly to customers can help keep them from going to a competitor.